-This patient information and photograph on Pityriasis Rosea is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information and photograph on Orlando PITYRIASIS ROSEA Treatments is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 Pityriasis rosea is a peculiar disorder of the skin.
 It can occur at any age, but it